pusher/chatkit-swift/docs-src/View Models and Providers.md

 entirely optional.

-For example, a shortcoming of the `TypingUsersViewModel` presented above is that it exposes an english description of the typing users.
+For example, a shortcoming of the `TypingUsersViewModel` presented above is that it exposes an English description of the typing users.
 Another example is that it uses the full `User.name` field of the user in the description, but you may want to split this field to extract only the first name, for example, or use a nickname field which you maintain in the custom metadata on the `User`.